 2. Analyze clinical trial data for current and emerging therapeutics for the treatment of atopic dermatitis

-3. Apply patient-specific treatment plans to improve outcomes and the overall quality of life for patients with atopic dermatitis
+3. Apply patient-specific, healthcare team based treatment plans to improve outcomes and the overall quality of life for patients with atopic dermatitis

 Disclosures of Conflict of Interest